 Austin was first motivated to pursue a career in law because of his passion for freedom of speech and the philosophy of law and justice.
 He believes, “Speech is an essential and unique aspect of being human.
 This makes the infringement of First Amendment rights particularly egregious and dangerous: it is the denial of human dignity.”
 In joining UMLC as an attorney, he hopes to use his excellent communication skills to build good relationships with clients and the team alike to deliver the best possible service.

 The Upper Midwest Law Center (UMLC) is pleased to welcome Brent Robbins to its legal team.
-As a steadfast advocate for religious freedom, Brent joins UMLC as Counsel, Religious Liberty, bringing a wealth of experience to aid UMLC in its commitment to liberty and justice.
+As a steadfast advocate for religious freedom, Brent joins UMLC as Senior Counsel, Religious Liberty, bringing a wealth of experience to aid UMLC in its commitment to liberty and justice.

 Prior to joining UMLC, Brent worked at General Mills for 24 years, including 10 years as Vice-President and Deputy General Counsel, and has represented numerous clients pro bono in courts across the United States, including drafting amicus briefs for various Circuit Courts and the U.S. Supreme Court.